tallaanusri/AI_Assisted_MixedSignalPhysicalDesign_Internship/README.md

 | **macro.cfg** | `AMUX2_3V 80 80 N` (fixed placement inside a 200 × 200 µm die). | Uses the macro instance name with fixed placement coordinates and orientation. | 🟡 **Functionally Match** | Correct format and orientation.
 The only value that may differ is the exact placement coordinate used by the reference repository.
 The instance name must exactly match the one in `design_mux.v`. |

 # Note:
-After all debugging the finalized input files are placed in the [inputfiles](inputfiles)
+After successful completion of solving all the debugs that faced while running the rtl to gds flow(on using above AI generated codes), the finalized correct input files are placed in this [inputfiles](inputfiles)

 ---
 # Physical Design Journey:
 ---
-My physical Design Journey is Cleary in the [PD](PD/README.md)
+My physical Design Task Journey is Cleary in the [PD](PD/README.md)

 # 🤖 AI Assistance During the Project